 a.
 Records or documents created by any federal government agency (including verified information submitted for security clearance and dosimetry badging), any tribal government or any state, county, city or local government office, agency, department, board or other entity or other public agency or office.

 c.
 DEEOIC internal resources.
-The DEEOIC district offices each have gained experience with the facilities covered under this program.
-As part of adjudicating claims, each office has accumulated documentation substantiating various subcontractor relationships.
+The DEEOIC DOs each have gained experience with the facilities covered under this program.
+In the adjudication of claims, each office will accumulate documentation substantiating various subcontractor relationships.
 Once such a relationship has been established at a facility for a given time period, the CE can use this information in the adjudication of other cases in which the same subcontractor employment is claimed during the same time period.
 Therefore, as noted in paragraph 11, any such documentation accumulated during the course of adjudicating a claim that substantiates a contractual relationship with a covered DOE facility, must be forwarded to CPWR.
 CPWR will then update the BtComp database based on information substantiated by this documentation.

-Additionally, the CE has the discretion to assign different probative weight to different affidavits.
+The CE has the discretion to assign probative weight to different affidavits.
 For example, the CE may find that an affidavit from a former CEO of an employer has significantly more probative value than that of one from a temporary worker who had no reason to be well-informed on his/her employer’s contractual relationship with DOE or a DOE contractor.
 The CE must use his or her own judgment to ascertain what weight to give to any given piece of evidence, including affidavits.
 The CE is to assess the probative value of affidavits by applying these general parameters:

 (4) Contract.
-An agreement to perform a service in exchange for compensation, usually memorialized by a memorandum of understanding, a cooperative agreement, an actual written contract, or any form of written or implied agreement is considered a contract for the purpose of determining whether an entity is a “DOE contractor.”
+An agreement to perform a service in exchange for compensation, usually memorialized by a memorandum of understanding, a cooperative agreement, an actual written contract, or any form of written or implied agreement, is considered a contract for the purpose of determining whether an entity is a “DOE contractor.”
 Only employees who are employed by the company named in the contracting documentation are covered.
 Employees of parent companies or subsidiaries companies of the contracting company are not covered and the joint employer doctrine also does not apply.

 b.
 Standard.
-Mere presence on the premises of a facility does not confer covered employment.
-There are three developmental components that must be met before a decision of covered subcontractor employment can be reached.
+Mere presence by the employee on the premises of a facility does not confer covered employment.
+There are three developmental components that must be met before a determination of covered subcontractor employment can be reached.
 These elements are:

-(2) a contract to provide “covered services” existed between the claimed subcontractor and a contractor at the facility or the identified vendor (during the covered time frame),and
+(2) a contract to provide “covered services” existed between the claimed subcontractor and a DOE contractor at the facility or the identified vendor (during the covered time frame); and

 (3) the employment activities (work or labor) took place on the premises of the covered facility.